leopoldsga/Python3/Python-SSH.md

 # 1 Preliminaries
 ## 1.1 exec_command
-1. Each exec_command() would open one new channel of which the directory would be the root of the user.
+1. Each exec_command() would open one new channel of which the working directory would be the root of the user.

 # 2 Class implementation
 The established session should be stable and available.